mindthevirt/Sysdig-Monitor-Scripts/README.md

 ## restore_alerts.py
 Restore all alerts of a single user or a group of users.
-The ZIP files (alerts_API-KEY.zip)  need to be in the same folder where the script is being execute from.
+The json files (alerts_API-KEY.json)  need to be in the same folder where the script is being execute from.

 Usage:
 ```python restore_alerts.py <sysdig-token/token-json-file>```